wso2/docs-open-banking/en/docs/develop/custom-event-executor.md

 ###processEvent method

-This method processes the event polled from the event queue.
+This method processes the events polled from the event queue.
 Given below is the method signature:

 ``` java
 public void processEvent(OBEvent obEvent)